 Find the Intersection

 Take a good hard look at what is important to you and what you LOVE doing!
+That’s the foundation of making a smart career choice.
 Be honest with yourself or get outside help if you need to.
+When you don’t take time to evaluate all these things, you’re more likely to make the wrong career choice or one based on things that really aren’t that important to you.

 Would you like an answer to your job search question?
 Add it here and chances are really good that I’ll answer it!